Ippislay History, Family Crest & Coats of Arms

 The place-name Ipsley is composed of two Old English elements.
 The first is the word yppe, which meant "upland, high place."
 The second is leah, which meant "forest clearing."
 The place-name as a whole means "forest clearing on an upland; clearing in a high place."

 The surname IppIslay was first found in Warwickshire where (Holes) de Ippesleye was recorded 20 Edward I (during the twentieth year of King Edward I's reign).

 Early History of the Ippislay family

-Another 115 words (8 lines of text) are included under the topic Early Ippislay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ippislay research.
+Another 58 words (4 lines of text) covering the years 1748, 1748 and 1825 are included under the topic Early Ippislay History in all our PDF Extended History products and printed products wherever possible.